autowarefoundation/autoware/planning/behavior_path_planner/docs/behavior_path_planner_goal_planner_design.md

 ### fixed_goal_planner

-- The distance between the goal and ego-vehicle is shorter than `minimum_request_length`.
 - Route is set with `allow_goal_modification=false` by default.
+- ego-vehicle is in the same lane as the goal.

 <img src="https://user-images.githubusercontent.com/39142679/237929955-c0adf01b-9e3c-45e3-848d-98cf11e52b65.png" width="600">